-Effective 01-01-2012, under 50 ILCS 705/10.11, only law enforcement officers who successfully complete the 40-hour Lead Homicide Investigator training program may be assigned as lead investigators in homicide investigations.
-Additionally, the Board has developed an LHI training waiver process for officer’s who’s extensive training and experience may qualify them a waiver.
+Effective 01-01-2012, under 50 ILCS 705/10.11, only law enforcement officers who successfully complete the Board certified 40-hour Lead Homicide Investigator training program may be assigned as lead investigators in homicide investigations.

 The Training Board has approved many in-service classes for LHI certificate renewal.
 Agencies are responsible for ensuring LHIs attend approved classes.
 Below is the current list of in-service classes approved for Lead Homicide Investigator re-certification.
 However, please check with your local MTU and/or the Executive Institute to get the most up-to-date list of LHI approved classes being offered in your region, as additional classes are being added on a regular basis.
 List of approved (or tentatively approved) LHI classes.

 It is suggested that agencies submit their Lead Homicide Investigator’s re-certification paperwork no sooner than 6 months and no later than 3 months prior to the end of the 4th year.

 A copy of the LHI recertification form can be found by clicking here - Recertification .